Board roles are defined as follows:

 Provide strategic guidance, high-level oversight, and resource allocation for global direction of the organization.
 This is the ultimate fiduciary body of the organization, and its primary function is to determine and resource strategy on a global basis.

-European Regional Board of Directors
+Regional Board of Directors

 Board competencies are defined as follows: